Mastering Race Goal Setting: From SMART Targets to Adaptive Training Plans

 Closing thought & a starter workout

 The beauty of running is that it rewards patience as much as ambition.
-By anchoring your race goal in a realistic pace, you give yourself a clear story to follow, and the data‑driven tools act as the quiet co‑author that keeps the plot sensible.
+When your target race pace is grounded in reality, you get a clear path forward, and the tools around you act as a quiet guide that keeps the plan honest.

 Try this “10 km Goal-Builder” workout today (distances in kilometres):